bradyhouse/house/fiddles/aws/ec2/ec2-commandline-lab.md

 1. Why shouldn't you store AWS Credential keys on an EC2 instance?
 2. What's the alternative to storing credentials locally?
+3. What is the aws command to enter credentials?
+4. What is the aws command to list all ec2 instances?
+5. What is the aws command line ec2 self destruct command?
+6. Where is the aws local config stored?

 ## Answers

 1. If the instance is hacked, then your AWS account is compromised
 2. IAM roles
+3.  `aws configure`
+4.  `aws ec2 describe-instances`
+5.  `aws ec2 terminate-instances --instance-ids <instance-id>`
+6. The `.aws` directory in the current user's home directory

 ##